kakilian/Young-Women-on-Menstruation/README.md

 A confirmation page informs users that their questions will be answered.
 - Response page appears after submitting the contact form.
-- It contains the thank you message and the promise to get quickly back intouch with the user.
+- It contains the thank you message and the promise - to get back intouch with the user.

 ---